roger-29/dat159-oblig1/README.md

 The interstellar spacecraft can travel 34999999995000km.
 ```

 However, this is what we actually get.
 There are a couple things that have gone wrong here.
 First off, the `MAX_RANGE`-constant now refers to the uninitialized one in the ancestor class and therefore gives zero.
-We also missed a small difference between the methods, which would have made the results different if it wasn't for the first error.
+We also missed a small difference between the methods, the multipler for `cargoAmount`, which would have made the results different if it wasn't for the first error.

 ```bash
 The lunar shuttle can travel 0km.